valeriaoshiro/podcast-pals/README.md

 ## Technologies Used

-* React, JSX and token authentication with JWT
+* JavaScript, React, JSX and token authentication with JWT
 * React-Materialize and Materialize
 * Node, Express, MongoDB, Mongoose and MLab
 * Git, GitHub and Heroku